Swedish Chamber of Commerce for the United Kingdom

 The Swedish Chamber of Commerce (SCC), founded in 1906, is an independent, nonprofit Swedish-British business organisation.
-The Chamber has around 400 member businesses, representing not only Swedish companies but also British and European companies interested in strengthening their existing ties with Sweden and the UK or expanding to new markets.
+The Chamber has around 450 member businesses, representing not only Swedish companies but also British and European companies interested in strengthening their existing ties with Sweden and the UK or expanding to new markets.
 The Swedish Chamber of Commerce for the UK is the oldest and largest foreign Swedish Chamber in the world, and also one of the largest foreign Chambers in the UK.

 Young Professionals of the Swedish Chamber

-In addition, a sub-organisation, the Young Professionals (YP), has approximately 200 individual Members, aged 25–35 with an interest in the Swedish-British business community.
+In addition, a sub-organisation, the Young Professionals (YP), has approximately 100 individual Members, aged 25–35 with an interest in the Swedish-British business community.

 History

 The subject of a London Chamber was first discussed in early 1906, when a number of meetings regarding the arrangement of a Swedish exhibition, led to the establishment of the Swedish Chamber of Commerce in London.
-The Certificate of Incorporation was granted by the Board of Trade and offices were hired at 136, Fenchurch Street.
-At the end of 1907 no less than 189 members had been elected.
+The Board of Trade granted the Certificate of Incorporation and offices were hired at 136 Fenchurch Street.
+At the end of 1907 at least 189 members had been elected.